-The star of the show, however, was the new The Legend of Zelda game, Breath of the Wild, which launches on the same day as the Switch, March 3 2017.
+The star of the show, however, will be the new The Legend of Zelda game, Breath of the Wild, which launches on the same day as the Switch, March 3 2017.

 The games are beginning to appear on retailer sites as available for preorder where the prices appear to be ranging between £50 and £60 in the UK through retailer Game and set at $60 in the US through Amazon.

 (Want the quick and dirty?
-Here's 6 ways to play with Nintendo Switch)
+Here's 6 things you need to know about the Nintendo Switch)

 Beyond official announcements, there are a couple of other rumored games that have us excited.

 A recent listing of the Switch console on the GameStop retail site has hinted that we could see a Pokemon title come to the console, adding to previous rumors that a directors' cut of Sun and Moon called 'Stars' was planned for Switch release.